-~ Dialog ~ Topic 3 ~ Friends and Friendship ~ ~ Choose questions ~ Samples are below ~
+~ Dialogue ~ Topic 3 ~ Friends and Friendship ~ Discuss Questions and Answers ~

 1)Describe one of your closest friends.
 How often do you meet?
 What do you do?

 One of my best friends lives down the street from me in the next apartment complex.

 We go out for coffee three or four times a week.
 Other times, our families get together.

 2) Do you have any long distance friends?
 How and how often do you communicate?